One size doesn't fit all, but how do you determine how long your resume should be?

 Font Styles: Fonts such as Calibri, Calibri Light, Trebuchet MS, and Arial Narrow tend to take up less space than Times New Roman, Verdana, and Arial.
 By switching your resume over to a different font, you may be able to gain the extra space you need.

 Spacing and Margins: Experiment with the overall spacing of your resume.
 You can decrease the margins of your resume down to 0.5 of an inch and reduce the spacing between different sections of your resume by 0.5 to 1 point without losing the document's white space.

 Eliminations: If you're still listing your references or a note such as “References available upon request” at the bottom of your document, it's time to stop.
-This information is unnecessary and taking up precious resume real estate.
+This information is unnecessary and takes up precious resume real estate.
 Similarly, there's no need to list your street address at the top of your resume.
 If you're searching for a position in your current location and want employers to know you're a local candidate, include your city and state.
 However, leave your street address off to protect yourself from potential identity theft and free up another line of text.